madesimply/fluent/BATCH_USER_REGISTRATION.md

-## Data Processing Example
+## Batch User Processing

-Here's a more complete example for hypothetical data processing.
+Here's a more complete example for hypothetical user processing job.

 ```
 └── src